Bayt Dakira (House of Memory)

 Mellah, Essaouira Medina

-House of Memory.
-Opened 2020.
-Not a museum exactly.
-A statement about what coexistence looked like.
+House of Memory in Essaouira's former mellah.
+Not a museum exactly — a statement about what Jewish-Muslim coexistence looked like before everyone left.

 01